 2. Regional Heritage Fair

 In April, outstanding projects from across Delta and Surrey are showcased at the Delta/Surrey Regional Heritage Fair.
 Students who created these projects are invited to participate in a two-day program of heritage activities.
 They will also be interviewed about their research by a panel of judges.

-At the end of the Fair, the judges and Fair coordinators short-list projects for the Provincial Heritage Fair.
+At the end of the Fair, the judges and Fair coordinators short-list projects for the Provincial Heritage Fair and Young Citizens programs.

 3. Provincial Heritage Fair